- Garden / Landscaping / Patio — 253

 - Plumbing / Basements — 113

 - Floors / Tile / Hardwood — 111

 by Romalyn Casia-Lim on Dec 16, 2016

-Over the years, many of us have built up our own little empire complete with a castle, a kingdom and our own loyal subjects.
-These are also known as your home, your business and your loved ones.
+Over the years, many of us have built up our little empire complete with a castle, a kingdom, and our loyal subjects.
+These are also known as your home, your business, and your loved ones.
 If you have not done so yet, then you’re probably planning its foundation even as we speak.
 It is only natural that protecting this empire, whatever stage it may be at, should be a priority.
 One area of security that is often overlooked is fire protection.